To Add Egg Whites Or Not To Add Egg Whites.

-While a standard American style sour is most likely as old as the country itself, it actually traces its origins to the Age of Exploration.
-In the mid 1500s the Spanish Navy began preserving concentrated lime juice in high proof spirits that could last on long voyages as medication to fight prevent scurvy.
+While a standard American style sour is likely as old as the country itself, it traces its origins to the Age of Exploration.
+In the mid-1500s, the Spanish Navy began preserving concentrated lime juice in high-proof spirits that could last on long voyages as medication to fight and prevent scurvy.
 These medications were known for being super sour and not tasting good.
-In the early 1800s there attempts at improving these into actually good drinks and one of these is the standard Sour cocktail of 2 oz base spirit, 1 oz citrus, and 1/2 oz simple syrup.
-This standard recipe still has its roots in the overly sour medication but by reducing the citrus by 1/3, you end up with a tastier product.
-Please enjoy this early brandy sour pulled from the 1862 edition of the Bar-Tenders guide by Jerry Thomas.
+In the early 1800s, there were attempts at improving these into actually good drinks, and one of these is the standard Sour cocktail of 2 oz base spirit, 1 oz citrus, and 1/2 oz simple syrup.
+This traditional recipe still has its roots in the overly sour medication, but by reducing the citrus by 1/3, you end up with a tastier product.
+Please enjoy this early rum sour pulled from the 1862 edition of the Bar-Tenders guide by Jerry Thomas.